ameseee/kwk-curriculum-site/web-app/lessons/js-intermediate/index.md

 <div class="try-it">
   <h2>Explore: Operators</h2>
-  <p>Look at each statement below and the value it evaluates to.
+  <p>Look at each expression below and the value it evaluates to.
 Based on that information, try to determine what that operator does.</p>
 </div>

 ```js